-Local Boundary Commission staff are available to provide technical assistance, petition forms, and sample detachment materials to prospective petitioners, prospective respondents (those favoring or opposing detachment), and other interested individuals and groups throughout the planning phase of the petition process.
-Staff will draft a petition form specific to the boundary change(s) a petitioner is seeking and can offer guidance regarding signature requirements for concurrent boundary changes such as detachment and incorporation.
+Local Boundary Commission staff are available to provide technical assistance, petition forms, and sample merger or consolidation materials to prospective petitioners, prospective respondents (those favoring or opposing merger or consolidation), and other interested individuals and groups throughout the petition process.
+Staff will draft a petition form specific to the boundary change(s) a petitioner is seeking and can offer guidance regarding signature requirements for concurrent boundary changes such as annexation.

-Ultimately, the burden of deciding whether to pursue a particular boundary change and drafting a petition falls on petitioners.
-The next module will discuss drafting a petition for review, the formal filing of a petition as well as the process that takes place after a petition is filed with the Local Boundary Commission staff.
+Ultimately, while staff is available to answer factual questions for petitioners and others, the burden of deciding whether to pursue a particular boundary change and drafting a petition falls on petitioners.
+The next module will discuss drafting a petition for review, the formal filing of a petition, and the process that takes place after a petition is filed with the commission staff.